E-Photo

 "We decided to feature “French Calotypes from 1843 to 1860”, and actually sold three from our show email promotion prior to the fair (a published Pierre Emile Pécarrère of Cathédrale de Chartres, Statues du Portail Sud, des Confesseurs; a Charles Nègre of Moulage en Plâtre d’une Statue du Roi David, Cathédrale de Chartres; and a Julien Vallou de Villeneuve of a Light Study (Female Nude in Drapery).

-"We also sold another two from the walls, one to the Chrysler Museum of Art (a great Aguado Dog) and one to fellow dealer Han P. Kraus, Jr. (another Vallou de Villeneuve, Seated Female Nude).
+"We also sold another two from the walls, one to the Chrysler Museum of Art (a great Aguado Dog) and one to fellow dealer Hans P. Kraus, Jr. (another Vallou de Villeneuve, Seated Female Nude).

 "These were just a few of the 19th-century photographs that we sold.
 A number of other reasonably priced pieces went to other collectors, including an Adrien Tournachon-Nadar of Long Horn Steers to friend and photography academic Don Camera.
 Fellow dealer Parker Stephenson made a purchase of a cabinet card of a "Log Jam: At Dalles of St. Croix, June 1886, estimated at One Hundred and Fifty Million Feet".
 Another collector bought a nice Durandelle from the photographer's 1866 New Opera series.